dk14/wolfram-mega/docs/oracles.md

 - only endpoint, lightweight Mega-node (mempool connected to p2p) with `oracle-api` activated are required to run and advertise an oracle.
 - > Corporate orgs can delegate p2p-node and mining, but then third-party would either have PoW-resources owning id (full proxy) or become foreign advertiser with its own projection of corporate identity (recommended).

-> traders can file `free-form` report and vote with PoW against you if they find their privacy leaked or some form of market manipulation.
+> traders can file `free-form` report and simply vote with PoW against oracle if they find their privacy leaked, suspect market manipulation or any other flaws to fix.

 -----
 Example of endpoint implementation from `src/client-api/utils/oracle-endpoint`: